Lincoln Goodale

-Lincoln Goodale (February 25, 1782–1868) was the first doctor to live in Columbus, Ohio, United States.
+Lincoln Goodale (February 25, 1782 – April 30, 1868) was the first medical doctor to live in Columbus, Ohio, United States.
 He was a great benefactor to the city and his legacy includes a large parcel of land that today is known as Goodale Park.
 His likeness in the form of a large bronze bust watches over the park.

 Biography

 Lincoln Goodale was born on February 25, 1782, in Worcester, Massachusetts and was a member of the first landing party in Marietta, Ohio.
 As a child, his father Major Nathan Goodale was killed by Native Americans during a ransom attempt and he was raised by his mother.
 He later received medical training from Dr. Leonard Jewett.
 He volunteered for the War of 1812, and served as an assistant surgeon in General Duncan MacArthur's regiment.
 During the war, he was held at Fort Malden in Canada.

 After the War of 1812, he moved to the Franklinton neighborhood of Columbus.
 In Franklinton, he started his medical practice and established a general store, later using the profits to purchase land.
 In 1818, Goodale was grand treasurer of the Grand Lodge of Free and Accepted Masons.
 He later hosted Mason events in his hotel, the Goodale House.

 In 1845, he joined a group to build the Franklin and Ohio railroad, intending to use his land purchases for the railroad to gain access to the city.
 In 1849, he became a trustee on the board for the Sterling Medical College.

 On July 14, 1851, Goodale donated a 37-acre site to be used as a public park or pleasure resort which would become Goodale Park.
 When the park opened in 1852, it was the second largest municipal park in the country.
 He also donated land close to the park to Capital University, which later became part of the Park Hotel.

 In 1866, he was honored by the Masons when they named their newest lodge after him.